maincode-org/maincode-ui/README.md

 documentation.](https://ionicframework.com/docs/theming/color-generator)

 Besides the Ionic variables, we also provide the Maincode UI specific variables described in our [theming documentation](https://maincode-org.github.io/maincode-ui/theming).

-FOR WEBSITE: -------------
-Besides the Ionic variables, we also provide the following Maincode UI specific variables:

-> `--text-color-alt` which modifies alternative texts such as sub-headers, which deviate from the --ion-text-color.
->
-> `--border-color` which modifies the border color set on Maincode UI components.
->
-> `--color-glass` which modifies the coloring of elements with the glassy background effects.
->
-> `--border-glass` which modifies the supplementary border color for elements with the glassy background effect.
->
-> `--shadow` which modifies the theme-shadow.
-This is used on selective Maincode UI elements.
->
-> `--card-shadow` which modifies the custom card shadow.
-This is used on Maincode UI cards only.
->
-> `--code-background-color` which modifies the background color of the `code` HTML element.

 #### Styling the scrollbar